nf-core/metaboigniter/README.md

 > 6. Ruttkies C., Schymanski E.L. et al, MetFrag relaunched: incorporating strategies beyond in silico fragmentation.
 Journal of Cheminformatics, 2016, 8:3.
 > 7. Allen F, Greiner R, and Wishart D. Computational prediction of electron ionization mass spectra to assist in GC-MS compound identification.
 Submitted, 2016.
 > 8. Kerstin Scheubert, Franziska Hufsky, Daniel Petras, Mingxun Wang, Louis-Felix Nothias, Kai Dührkop, Nuno Bandeira, Pieter C Dorrestein, Sebastian Böcker.
 Significance estimation enabling large scale untargeted metabolomics annotations.
 Nature Communications, 2017.
 8(1494)

+## Third party software copyright

+nf-core/metaboigniter contains several scripts for performing various pre-processing steps.

+The following software have not been written by us:

+MetFrag: This software has been obtained from [here](https://ipb-halle.github.io/MetFrag/) and was originally published under the terms of the GNU Lesser General Public License version 2.1 or later.

+jni-inchi has been obtained from [here](http://jniinchi.sourceforge.net/) and was originally published under the terms of the GNU Lesser General Public License v3.

+The rest of the scripts has been originally written by Payam Emami as part of [PhenoMeNal (Phenome and Metabolome aNalysis) consortium](https://phenomenal-h2020.eu/home/).